-Academic honesty is essential to the educational process and serves to protect the integrity of the University community.
-Therefore, all members of the University community have a responsibility of maintaining high standards of honesty and ethical practice.
-Students should consult with a faculty member if they are not sure what may constitute academic dishonesty.
-Students suspected of academic dishonesty may be charged with a violation of University conduct regulations under Article III.
-1. of the Student Code of Conduct .
+Academic integrity is essential to the educational process and serves to uphold the educational mission of the University.
+Therefore, all members of the University community have a responsibility for maintaining high standards of honesty and ethical practice with regards to their academic endeavors.
+Students should consult with their instructor if they are not sure what may constitute a violation of the Academic Integrity policy.
+The full policy can be found in Article III.
+1. of The Student Code of Conduct.

-Although instructors are responsible for taking all reasonable precautions to prevent cheating and plagiarizing, students share a joint responsibility and should report any act of academic dishonesty to the instructor.
+Although instructors are responsible for taking all reasonable precautions to limit the possibility of students violating the Academic Integrity policy, students share in this responsibility and should report any suspected violations to the instructor.

-After the faculty member has gathered evidence of a possible violation, the faculty member will notify the student within 48 hours in writing, via university email, of the allegations and invite the student to participate in an academic integrity conference.
-The faculty member and student may hold the conference without written notification.
+After the instructor has identified a possible violation of the policy, they must notify the student within 48 hours in writing, via university email, of the allegations and invite the student to participate in an academic integrity conference.
+The instructor and student may hold the conference without written notification.
 This academic integrity conference shall occur within five university working days of the written notification to the student.

-- lower the grade on the exam, paper, or assignment related to the incident
+- lower the grade on the exam, paper, or assignment in question

-- request additional action from the Student Academic Grievance Subcommittee, such as removal from a course, University suspension, or expulsion
+- request additional action from the Academic Grievance Committee via a hearing

-A complete description of the process is detailed in the Student Code of Conduct (Article V. Academic Dishonesty).
+A complete description of the Academic Integrity process is detailed in Article V. of The Student Code of Conduct .
 However, it should be noted that a student can:

 The Student Code of Conduct is available online.
-A printed copy can be obtained in the Office of Student Conduct.
+A printed copy can be found in the annual Penguin Planner.